Simple Greek Almond Cookie Recipe (Kourabiedes)

 HOW TO MAKE GREEK ALMOND COOKIES (KOURABIEDES): STEP BY STEP

-STEP 2: Add 2 cups of unsalted, softened butter to a large mixing bowl.
+STEP 2: Mix the butter.
+Add 2 cups of unsalted, softened butter to a large mixing bowl.
 Use the paddle attachment and an electric stand mixer.
 Beat the butter on a medium-low setting for 5 minutes (setting #4 on the KitchenAid stand mixer).
 If the butter isn’t fluffy, then it may need to warm up slightly at room temperature, or it may need to be mixed on a higher setting.

-STEP 3: After 5 minutes, the butter should be light and fluffy.
+STEP 3: Add in the eggs.
+After 5 minutes, the butter should be light and fluffy.
 Use a spatula to scrape down the sides of the mixing bowl and the paddle attachment.
 Add the icing sugar and mix the icing sugar and butter on medium speed (#4 on a KitchenAid mixer) for 2 minutes.
 Whisk the egg yolk, vanilla, and brandy in a separate bowl.
 Slowly add the egg mixture to the butter and mix on medium speed for 30-45 seconds until the egg is incorporated.
-At this point, you can add the almond extract if you’d like to include more almond flavour in your cookies.
+You can add the almond extract if you’d like to include more almond flavour in your cookies.
 Turn off the mixer until you’re ready to add the flour.
+Preheat your oven to 350 degrees F on bake.

 If the dough is too soft, gradually add 1 tablespoon of flour to the cookie dough and continue to mix with your hands.
 Cover the cookie dough with saran wrap and allow the dough to cool in the refrigerator for 10-15 minutes.